eloveseth/covid-disinformation/README.md

 # covid-disinformation

-##Summary##

-Build a training set of articles with real covid information and fake covid information, then append to a broader existing dataset.
+scrape a training dataset of fake covid and true covid articles for use in a prediction algorithm (in progress).